 Frequently Asked Questions about the National Clean Investment Fund (NCIF) and Climate United’s Strategy

-As of January 30, 2025
+As of April 25, 2025

 Disclaimer: The information contained in these FAQs is based on our current knowledge of the program parameters.
 We are continually receiving updated guidance, so all information is subject to change.
 Thank you for your patience as we digest, translate, and disseminate new information as it becomes available.